-It shows you how you can use these muscles to deepen your yoga poses with less effort.
+It shows you how you can use these muscles to deepen your yoga poses with more awareness and less effort.

 If you have trouble with forward bends or back bends (I do), learning to feel and control your hip muscles can help make these types of yoga poses easier.